JLChnToZ/uniterm/README.md

   ```
 4. You will find your fresh build inside `dist/` folder.

+Or if you are lazy to do it/does not meet the requirements to build it, but
+you want to use/try it, you may go to [releases](https://github.com/JLChnToZ/uniterm/releases)
+and download the prebuilt binaries.
+(Currently Windows x64 is available only,
+sorry for other platforms)

 ## Modding

 It is quite tricky but not very hard to try it yourself.
 The mod files themselves